gzussa/javacodegen/README.md

 Template Plugin:
 This plugin is just a template
 ```
-Note that template help is very small since this plugin doesn't do anything peticular.
+Note that template help is very small since this plugin doesn't do anything particular.

 ##### Plugin execution

 As of now, they are only two ways to interact with a plugin.
-More options will come in the futur.
+More options will come in the future.
 ```
 java -jar javacodegen.jar outputfolder/ -p foo inputfile.xml
 ```